Architecture Briefings

 Synthetic Text Personas

 At scale, synthetic text persona systems can operate entire networks of fabricated accounts, each generating original content, building follower relationships, and interacting with real users in ways that are extremely difficult to distinguish from genuine human activity.
+A single operator with access to modern AI tooling can maintain what appears to be hundreds of distinct, active social media presences simultaneously.
+The implications for platform integrity are significant and the problem does not resolve itself as awareness of the technology grows.

 Deepfake Video And Image Generation

 Generative image and video AI can now produce realistic representations of individuals in situations that never occurred.
 The technology has advanced to the point where even experts examining footage may not be able to make a definitive determination of authenticity without forensic tools.
+For ordinary users evaluating content in real time, the determination is effectively impossible.

 Voice Cloning And Audio Synthesis